cbailiss/pivottabler/README.md

 Pivot tables are rendered as htmlwidgets, Latex or plain text.
 The HTML/Latex/text can be exported for use outside of R.

-Pivot tables can also be converted to a standard R matrix or data frame.
+Pivot tables can be converted to a standard R matrix or data frame.
+Pivot tables can also be exported to Excel.

 ### Installation